jaisenbe58r/MLearner/docs/sources/CONTRIBUTING.md

 ---

-I would be very happy about any kind of contributions that help to improve and extend the functionality of mlearn.
+I would be very happy about any kind of contributions that help to improve and extend the functionality of mlearner.

 ## Quick Contributor Checklist

-This is a quick checklist about the different steps of a typical contribution to mlearn (and other open source projects).
+This is a quick checklist about the different steps of a typical contribution to mlearner (and other open source projects).
 Consider copying this list to a local text file (or the issue tracker) and checking off items as you go.

 1. [ ]  Open a new "issue" on GitHub to discuss the new feature / bug fix
-2. [ ]  Fork the mlearn repository from GitHub (if not already done earlier)
+2. [ ]  Fork the mlearner repository from GitHub (if not already done earlier)
 3. [ ]  Create and check out a new topic branch (please don't make modifications in the master branch)
 4. [ ]  Implement the new feature or apply the bug-fix
-5. [ ]  Add appropriate unit test functions in `mlearn/*/tests`
+5. [ ]  Add appropriate unit test functions in `mlearner/*/tests`
-6. [ ]  Run `PYTHONPATH='.' pytest ./mlearn -sv` and make sure that all unit tests pass
+6. [ ]  Run `PYTHONPATH='.' pytest ./mlearner -sv` and make sure that all unit tests pass
-7. [ ]  Check for style issues by running `flake8 ./mlearn` (you may want to run `pytest` again after you made modifications to the code)
+7. [ ]  Check for style issues by running `flake8 ./mlearner` (you may want to run `pytest` again after you made modifications to the code)
 8. [ ]  Add a note about the modification/contribution to the `./docs/sources/changelog.md` file
-9. [ ]  Modify documentation in the appropriate location under `mlearn/docs/sources/`
+9. [ ]  Modify documentation in the appropriate location under `mlearner/docs/sources/`
 10. [ ]  Push the topic branch to the server and create a pull request
-11. [ ]  Check the Travis-CI build passed at [https://travis-ci.org/jaisenbe58r/mlearn](https://travis-ci.org/jaisenbe58r/mlearn)
+11. [ ]  Check the Travis-CI build passed at [https://travis-ci.org/jaisenbe58r/mlearner](https://travis-ci.org/jaisenbe58r/mlearner)
-12. [ ]  Check/improve the unit test coverage at [https://coveralls.io/github/jaisenbe58r/mlearn](https://coveralls.io/github/jaisenbe58r/mlearn)
+12. [ ]  Check/improve the unit test coverage at [https://coveralls.io/github/jaisenbe58r/mlearner](https://coveralls.io/github/jaisenbe58r/mlearner)
-13. [ ]  Check/improve the code health at [https://landscape.io/github/jaisenbe58r/mlearn](https://landscape.io/github/jaisenbe58r/mlearn)
+13. [ ]  Check/improve the code health at [https://landscape.io/github/jaisenbe58r/mlearner](https://landscape.io/github/jaisenbe58r/mlearner)

 <hr>